bcit-ci/CodeIgniter/user_guide_src/source/helpers/string_helper.rst

 .. function:: strip_slashes($data)

-	:param	array	$data: Input
+	:param	mixed	$data: Input string or an array of strings
-	:returns:	array
+	:returns:	String(s) with stripped slashes
+	:rtype:	mixed

 	Removes any slashes from an array of strings.

 	Example::